awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-encryption.md

 You can't use a name or a prefix in a policy if it already exists in another policy\.
 OpenSearch Serverless displays an error if you try to configure identical resource patterns in different encryption policies\.

-## Considerations<a name="serverless-encryption-considerations"></a>
+### Considerations<a name="serverless-encryption-considerations"></a>

 Consider the following when you configure encryption for your collections:
 + Encryption at rest is *required* for all serverless collections\.
 + You have the option to use a customer managed key or an AWS owned key\.
-All AWS owned keys are unique for each collection\.
 If you choose a customer managed key, we recommend that you enable [automatic key rotation](https://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html)\.
 + You can't change the encryption key for a collection after the collection is created\.
 Carefully choose which AWS KMS to use the first time you set up a collection\.
 + A collection can only match a single encryption policy\.
 + Collections with unique KMS keys can't share OpenSearch Compute Units \(OCUs\) with other collections\.
 Each collection with a unique key requires its own 4 OCUs\.
-+ The KMS key key that you specify must be within the current AWS account\.
-Cross\-account access isn't supported\.
-+ If you update the AWS KMS key in an encryption policy, the change doesn't affect existing matching collections with KMS keys already assigned\.
++ If you update the KMS key in an encryption policy, the change doesn't affect existing matching collections with KMS keys already assigned\.
 + OpenSearch Serverless doesn't explicitly check user permissions on customer managed keys\.
 If a user has permissions to access a collection through a data access policy, they will be able to ingest and query the data that is encrypted with the associated key\.

-## Permissions required<a name="serverless-encryption-permissions"></a>
+### Permissions required<a name="serverless-encryption-permissions"></a>

 Encryption at rest for OpenSearch Serverless uses the following AWS Identity and Access Management \(IAM\) permissions\.
 You can specify IAM conditions to restrict users to specific collections\.
 + `aoss:CreateSecurityPolicy` – Create an encryption policy\.